ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 5. [Map cluster groups in geographic space](#Mapping)

+{% capture callout %}
 To get all you need for this session, __go to [the repository for this tutorial](https://github.com/ourcodingclub/CC-9-Data-clustering), fork it to your own Github account, clone the repository on your computer and start a version-controlled project in RStudio.
-For more details on how to do this, please check out our [Intro do Github for version control]({{ site.baseurl }}/tutorials/git/index.html) tutorial.
+For more details on how to do this, please check out our [Intro to Github for version control]({{ site.baseurl }}/tutorials/git/index.html) tutorial.
 Alternatively you can download the repo as a zip file.__
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 # 1. Get acquainted with data clustering
 {: #Introduction}